-Video clips can be copied on an external USB hard disk or flash drive.
+Video clips can be copied on an internal DVD RW drive, or external USB hard disk or flash drive.
 The copied video clips can be viewed on computers running Microsoft Windows 98, ME, 2000, XP or Vista.
 Refer to the Appendix - USB Hard Disk Drive Preparation for information on preparing the external drive for clip copy.

-Selecting A-B Clip-Copy in the Search - Export menu or pressing the BACK UP button on the remote control during playback will set the starting point of the video to be clip copied, and the i con displays at the bottom-left corner of the screen.
-Selecting A-B Clip-Copy in the Search - Export menu or pressing the BACK UP button again will set the ending point of the video to be clip copied by displaying the Clip-Copy screen.
+Selecting A-B Clip-Copy in the Search - Export menu or pressing the CLIP COPY button during the playback will set the starting point of the video to be clip copied, and the in icon displays at the bottom-left corner of the screen.
+Selecting A-B Clip-Copy in the Search - Export menu or pressing the CLIP COPY button again will set the ending point of the video to be clip copied by displaying the Clip-Copy screen.

-Pressing and holding the BACK UP button on the remote control for more than three seconds while in the Search mode or Live Monitoring mode initiates the One-Touch Clip Copy function.
+Pressing and holding the CLIP COPY button for more than three seconds while in the Search mode or Live Monitoring mode initiates the One-Touch Clip Copy function.
 The last recorded image will be the ending point of video to be clip copied, and the system will automatically begin to calculate the possible video data size that the selected storage media can handle.

-Select Clip-Copy in the Search - Export menu, press the BACK UP button on the remote control while in the Live Monitoring mode, or press and hold the SEARCH button on the front panel for more than three seconds while in the Search mode or Live Monitoring mode, and the Clip-Copy screen appears to allow clip copy setup.
+Select Clip-Copy in the Search - Export menu or press the CLIP COPY button while in the Search mode or Live Monitoring mode, and the Clip-Copy screen appears to allow clip copy setup.